Research Works

 (2020) Barton, Neil.
 Review: Categories for the Working Philosopher (Elaine Landry ed.).
 Philosophia Mathematica, Volume 28, Issue 1, February 2020, Pages 95–108, Journal.
 PhilPapers.

-The following papers are under review and their semi-stable drafts can be accessed through the relevant preprint archives.
+The following papers have been submitted; their semi-stable drafts can be accessed through the relevant preprint archives.

 Other